ClintonJ1001/Insurance-chatbot/README.md

     - Creates multiple responses to the questions which are then evaluated within another conversation
     - surfaces up the final answer

+I import an API key from apikey.py you can create this yourself or just put the key directly into files.

 ## Limitations

 This is still very much a work in progress.
 Its not great at surfacing information from the contract.
 I think this is mainly due to the poor quality of the contract PDF conversion.
 I am going to try cleaning this document up a bit as I'm sure that will dramatically improve it.